National Sheep Industry

 The Board may also take into account the geographic distribution of the sheep populations in determining the geographic distribution of funds.
 In addition, the Center should cooperate fully with appropriate State, regional, and local agencies to ensure support of their strategies for development of the sheep industry.

-1. Goal fulfillment Preference will be given to projects whose purposes will serve to further the Center's stated goals of (a) making capital available for increasing production or improving production efficiency; (b) improving marketing efficiency or product quality; (c) promoting coordination; (d) enhancing communication; and (e) ensuring the continued viability of the Center.
+1. Goal fulfillment Preference will be given to projects whose purposes will serve to further the Center's stated goals of (a) increasing production or improving production efficiency; (b) improving marketing efficiency or product quality; (c) promoting coordination; (d) enhancing communication; and (e) ensuring the continued viability of the Center.

 2. Emphasis Projects will be evaluated on (a) the transferability or demonstration value that will help other parts of the industry outside of immediate project area; (b) the scientific, technical or economic merit of project design and concept in obtaining results of benefit to the sheep industry; and, (c) the originality, creativity and innovativeness of projects in improving the marketing or production of sheep or sheep products.

 3. Administrative Consideration will be given to (a) project's probability of success, in a stated time frame; (b) whether the project may benefit both the sheep industry; (c) the applicant's experience, organizational skills, background, and access to any facilities that are needed for the applicant to successfully carry out the project; (d) appropriateness of project budget for proposed activities; and (e) the level of matching funds (if any) in relation to total project cost committed by other entities.

 Funds available as of January 1, 2020: $2,022,684.10

 Funding priorities are established by the NSIIC Board in consultation with the sheep industry.

 Measures of Success